paperwm/PaperWM/README.md

 ## Gnome TopBar opacity / styling

 PaperWM by default changes the opacity of the Gnome TopBar.
-This may cause conflicts with other extensions that users prefer to use that may also style the Gnome TopBar.
+This styling may conflict with the styling of other extensions (that you may prefer have style the TopBar).

-You may prefer to PaperWM not impact TopBar styling.
-You can do so by executing the following command from a terminal:
+You can set PaperWM to _not_ change TopBar styling by executing the following command from a terminal:

 ```
 dconf write /org/gnome/shell/extensions/paperwm/disable-topbar-styling true